Tuition fees - study in Scotland

 Tuition fees - study elsewhere in the UK

+You will have to pay up to £9,250 each year towards your tuition fees if you study at a publicly funded college or university in the UK (but not Scotland).
 You can apply to us for a student loan to pay part or all of your fees.
 Your application for a student loan to pay your tuition fees is only valid for one academic session, so you must make sure you apply every year.
 We may not be able to give you a loan to pay your tuition fees if you have done a course of higher education before or if you have to repeat a year of your course.
 Please see our previous study section for more details.
 If you are not sure what fees your college or university will charge, you should check with them.

 Tuition fees - study in Europe - Portability Pilot

 Scottish domiciled students studying at eligible European universities can apply for the same bursary and loan support as students attending university in Scotland.
-This is part of a new pilot scheme introduced to encourage more Scottish students to study abroad.
+This is part of a pilot scheme introduced to encourage more Scottish students to study abroad.

-This pilot scheme will run over three years, academic years 2014-2015 and 2015-2016 and 2016-2017, and will be evaluated throughout the three year intake.
 For a short summary of the pilot please watch our video here.

 Further information about the pilot can be found here.